Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Introduction

 \subsection{Estimation in the Spiked Covariance Model}

-Consider a sequence of covariance estimation problems, satisfying the following assumption: \begin{description} \item[Assumption Asy($\gamma$).]
-The number of observations $n$ and the number of variables $p_n$ in the $n$-th problem follows the proportional-growth limit $p_n/n \goto \gamma$, as $n \goto \infty$, for a certain $0 < \gamma \leq 1$. \end{description}
+Consider a sequence of covariance estimation problems, satisfying two basic assumptions. \begin{description} \item[\Asy] The number of observations $n$ and the number of variables $p_n$ in the $n$-th problem follows the proportional-growth limit $p_n/n \goto \gamma$, as $n \goto \infty$, for a certain $0 < \gamma \leq 1$. \end{description}